Mesame7/CRUD_App/README.md

 ```console
 json-server --watch db.json
 ```
-- If you want to run the tests, **please start the json-server first** and then open a new terminal to run this command:
+- If you want to run the tests please open a new terminal to run this command:
 ```console
 ng test
 ```